 \subsubsection{The Fokker-Planck type equation for the kinetic evolution of contacts}

-In order to pass to a mean field description of contacts, we suppose that the process of network formation is the result of small increments of the number of connections of the agents.
-This translates in the scaling of equation \eqref{eq:contactsevcontr}, taking Let $\varepsilon >0$, the scaled equation now reads
+In order to pass to a mean-field description of contacts, we suppose that the process of network formation is the result of small increments of the number of connections of the agents.
+This translates in the scaling of equation \eqref{eq:contactsevcontr}.
+Let $\varepsilon >0$, the scaled equation now reads